jandroav/my-day/README.md

 - Enable debug mode to see quality metrics

 #### Q: Can I run this in CI/CD?
 A: Yes!
-Use environment variables for authentication and configuration.
+You can copy the auth.json file or use a dedicated service account with API token.
 See [Automation & Scripting](#automation--scripting) examples.

 #### Q: How do I backup my configuration?
 A: Copy the config file: